wasifchowdhury-griffith/SFAssignment/chatapp/README.md

 - home
 - login
 - chat
+Upon loading `/` users will be directed to `/home` which is a simple splash screen with a login link which will navigate to `/login`.
+There is also the bottom navbar component which sits at the footer of the site.
+There is a link to `/documentation` route in this footer.

+`/login` is a simple form that asks users to login with `email` and `password`.
+There are two buttons `enter chat` and `register`.
+The enter chat button checks if the user exists and navigates to `/dashboard` if correct credentials are found.
+There is also a register button for users who wish to create a new account that navigates to `/create-user`

+Upon successfully logging in, the user will arrive at the dashboard which contains the `group component`.
+This fetches all the groups on the localstorage.
+New groups can be created through the `create new group button` which takes the user to `/create-group`

+A user may click on a group to be navigated to `/chat/(id)` where the id is the group clicked.

+A user may also logout which navigates back to `/login`

 #### Services
 There were multiple services created to allow communication between client and server.
 - `chat.service`
 - `group.service`
 - `socket.service`
-- `user.service`
+- `user.service`\
 Each service had functions allowing to retrieve and set objects

 #### Models
-There were two models created in the classes folder, `User` and `Group` `User` model class contains an object which has `user id, username and email` `Group` model class contains an object which has  `group id and group name`
+There were two models created in the classes folder, `User` and `Group`\
+`User` model class contains an object which has `user id, username and email`\
+`Group` model class contains an object which has  `group id and group name`\